andygup/quickstart-phonegap-template/README.md

-# quickstart-phonegap-template
+# quickstart-phonegap-template-android

-Don't want to use node to build PhoneGap/Cordova 3.x apps?
+Don't want to use node to build PhoneGap/Cordova 3.x apps on Android?
 If so, then this template is for you!

 **No Node.js is required.**